Hingham Nursery School

 History

-In 1966, St. John’s Community Nursery School, a non-profit/non-sectarian preschool, opened in St. John's church on Main Street in Hingham.
-In 2004, we changed our name to Hingham Nursery School and parents, former parents and the greater community banded together to raise money and search for a new location.
-In 2006, we opened the doors to the brand new building at 1101 Main Street, made possible by dedicated parents and a supportive community.
+Founded in 1966 as St. John’s Community Nursery School, a non-profit/non-sectarian Preschool opened in St. John's Church on Main Street in Hingham.
+In 2004, we changed our name to Hingham Nursery School and parents, former parents, and the greater community came together to raise funding and search for a new location for our school.
+In 2006, we opened the doors to our schoolhouse at 1101 Main Street, made possible by our dedicated parents and the supportive Hingham community.

 Traditions